-Pehlu Khan lynching: Victim and sons named in chargesheet, Gehlot says inquiry done during BJP rule
+Pehlu Khan lynching: Dairy farmer killed in 2017 not named in chargesheet, claims Ashok Gehlot

 Shiv Sena leader Priyanka Chaturvedi questioned the silence of “selective liberals”.
 “Pehlu Khan, the unfortunate victim of mob lynching, has been charge sheeted by the Rajasthan government,” she wrote on Twitter.
 “The choice of silence and outrage levels of selective liberals is fascinating.”

-Pehlu Khan, 55, and his sons were transporting cows, after purchasing them in a cattle fair in Jaipur to their hometown Nuh in Haryana on April 1, 2017.
+Pehlu Khan, 55, and his sons were transporting cows, after purchasing them in a cattle fair in Jaipur to their hometown Nuh on April 1, 2017.
 On their they way back, they were waylaid near Behror on the Jaipur-Delhi national highway by a mob of cow vigilantes and beaten up with the accusations of smuggling cattle, despite his having produced papers to prove that the consignment was legal.
 Khan died at a private hospital two days later.

 In October 2017, an independent fact-finding team concluded that the Rajasthan Police had deliberately attempted “to weaken the cases against the accused gau rakshaks”.
 The report come a month after the police closed its investigation into the six men named by Pehlu Khan before his death.
 Their names were removed from the case after an inquiry declared them not guilty on the basis of statements of an employee of a cow shelter, and mobile phone tower signal records.